 Return value:

-The function swaps the bytes in the input value before returning it.
+The function exchanges the bytes within the input value before providing the result.

 Key points: